 Heat Emitter System

 This infrared system is found on brands like Saber, and features a stainless steel tube burner, with a metal heat emitter panel sitting over the burner and the cooking grid sitting directly atop the emitter panel.
 This system provides good even heat distribution and virtually no flare ups with a temperature range of 300-650 degrees.
+For example: instead of a pricier radiant glass panel, Saber’s proprietary infrared heat emitter system uses a "peaks and valleys" design of open grates; this funnels away airflow while keeping those tender meats moist and juicy.
 However, the pipe burners on these systems produce less heat than the other infrared systems, which will not reach the maximum searing temperatures of higher-end infrared grills.

 Top Infrared Brands

 Hybrid Infrared Gas Grills:Get the Best of Both Worlds